hatchways/team-summer/README.md

 # Product Launch - Team Summer
 ### Project Brief
 Today, in some areas of the world it’s really tough to raise money!
 And on the flip, those who want to invest, don’t know how to meet and find entrepreneurs that are working on projects they find exciting.
 This website will allow startups to raise money (like Kickstarter) and reward investors with equity in their company!
+You can find the website deployed live [here](https://ts-product-launch.herokuapp.com/).

 #### Who’s it for?
 Startups (entrepreneurs) and investors!